Skip to main content

 A peptide is a short chain of amino acids, the fundamental building blocks of proteins.
 Think of them as concise, highly specific messages sent between cells to orchestrate complex biological processes.
 Your body produces thousands of them naturally to regulate everything from your sleep-wake cycle and appetite to your inflammatory response and tissue repair.

 When we use a therapeutic peptide, we are introducing a powerful messenger into this intricate communication network.
-The challenge, and therefore the primary focus of regulatory bodies like the U.S. (FDA), is to ensure this new message is delivered clearly, safely, and without unintended consequences.
+The challenge, and therefore the primary focus of regulatory bodies like the U.S. Food and Drug Administration (FDA), is to ensure this new message is delivered clearly, safely, and without unintended consequences.
 The regulatory hurdles are a direct reflection of the peptide’s inherent complexity and its potent ability to influence human physiology.

 The path to approving a novel peptide is a deep scientific investigation designed to fully understand its biological impact before it can be used to support an individual’s health journey.